Difference Between CNA and LPN

 CNA vs LPN

 A Certified Nursing Assistant can guide a Nurse team with basic qualifications on supervision of a Licensed Practical Nurse or Registered Nurse( RN).
-One who completes a high school diploma or received a GED certificate can join in the CNA training.
+One who completes a high school diploma or receives a GED certificate can join in the CNA training.

 The LPN act as a stepping stone in your nursing career to lead to higher positions.